Integration is key to cannabis technology. What’s the point of having tools if they can’t work together?

 Right away, customers loved that they were getting more detailed information on the strains, as well as pricing per gram, eighth, and ounce, in a readable way.

-How do you think this integration will help your business in 2019?
+How do you think this integration will help your business?

 This year I think more people will find our app, giving our store even more exposure.
 Having that icon permanently on their phone screen is like a reminder for the customer to come back.